Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: Gauge-invariant quantities

 In the case of Einstein-Maxwell equation, the presence of electromagnetic perturbations modifies the decoupling of the Teukolsky equations for $\a$ and $\aa$.
 Indeed, they do not verify a wave equation which is decoupled by all other curvature components, but instead a Teukolsky-type equation with a non-trivial right hand side.

-By Proposition \ref{prop:transformations1}, \eqref{bfprime} and \eqref{bbfprime}, the extreme electromagnetic component $\bF$ and $\bbF$ are not gauge-invariant if $\rhoF$ is not zero in the background.
-In the case of the Maxwell equations in Schwarzschild, the components $\bF$ and $\bbF$ are gauge-invariant, and satisfy a spin $\pm1$ Teukolsky equation, see \cite{Federico}.
+By Proposition \ref{prop:transformations1}, equation \eqref{bfprime}, the extreme electromagnetic components $\bF$ and $\bbF$ are not gauge-invariant if $\rhoF$ is not zero in the background.
+In the case of the Maxwell equations in Schwarzschild, the components $\bF$ and $\bbF$ are gauge-invariant, and satisfy a spin $\pm1$ Teukolsky equation.
 In \cite{Federico}, the author proves a boundedness and decay statement for solutions $\bF$ and $\bbF$ of the spin $\pm1$ Teukolsky equation.
 In the case of coupled gravitational and electromagnetic perturbations of Reissner-Nordstr{\"o}m spacetime, the spin $\pm1$ Teukolsky equations verified by $\bF$ and $\bbF$ (derived in Proposition \ref{Teukolsky-bF}) cannot be used, since they are not gauge-invariant.
 It turns out that we will make use of different gauge-invariant quantities related to the electromagnetic components $\bF$ and $\bbF$.